zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

   - _'spnClientSecret'_ - your service principal password
   - _'spnTenantId'_ - your Azure AD tenant ID
   - _'vmTemplate'_ - the Arc appliance template name
-  - _'datacenter'_ - the vSphere data center where the appliance will be deployed
+  - _'datacenter'_ - the vSphere datacenter where the appliance will be deployed
-  - _'datastore'_ - the vSphere data store name where the appliance will be deployed
+  - _'datastore'_ - the vSphere datastore name where the appliance will be deployed
   - _'folder'_ - the vSphere folder where the template and appliance will be deployed
   - _'dnsServer'_ - DNS server to be used for the appliance
   - _'gateway'_ - Gateway address to be used for the appliance